When it comes to appearance, snakes are just like us.

 This coral snake is another highly venomous, but beautiful, species.
 It has red, white, and black segments of color along its entire body.
 It resembles a necklace.

-This snake can grow up to two feet long and can be found in central and south-eastern Arizona and New Mexico.
+This snake can grow up to two feet long and s one of the types of snakes found in New Mexico and central and south-eastern Arizona.

 Interestingly, coral snakes are known for farting to defend themselves from predators!
 These snakes like to feed on certain reptiles, including snakes.